hellojustxn/vite-faucet/README.md

 # Vite Faucet
-This project will be live and useable on the testnet starting 12/18/21
+This project will be live on the testnet starting 12/18/21

 Live (Currently using the testnet): https://vitefaucet.com/